 - Long Title:

-- The Wild, The Innocent, and the E Street Shuffle
+- The Wild, the Innocent & the E Street Shuffle

 - Lyrical Dissonance: Probably the reason so many people misinterpret his songs: